Get

 Because Exotic Shorthairs and Persians have different personalities, you need to consider your environment.

-If you have a loud household with people coming and going, an Exotic Shorthair will be the better option.
-The noise won’t overwhelm them, and they will love all the attention.
+If you have a loud household with people coming and going, an Exotic Shorthair will often be the better option.
+The noise is typically better tolerated, and they will love all the attention.
 In contrast, a loud environment will be overwhelming to a Persian.

 Instead, Persians are better suited for quiet households.
 The Persian will love the serene environment if you live alone or only have older children and adults in the house.
-Exotic Shorthairs can enjoy serene environments, too, but they can’t be left alone as often as the Persians.
+Exotic Shorthairs can enjoy serene environments, too, but they generally seek more frequent interaction and engagement than Persians.

 Time and Attention